Lyleregenwetter/Multiobjective-Counterfactuals-for-Design/README.md

 [//]: # (<h3 align="center">Multiobjective Counterfactuals for Design &#40;MCD&#41;</h3>)

   <p>
-    MCD generates counterfactuals that meet multiple, customizable objectives in both the feature and performance spaces.
+    MCD is a framework to identify tractable "counterfactual" modifications to a design that achieve a set of desired properties.
+MCD searches for these counterfactuals by iteratively querying a set of property predictors provided by the user.
+MCD is capable of recommending design modifications that meet multiple, customizable objectives in both the feature and performance spaces.
     <br />